Arkansas Medicaid Definition

 What Defines “Assets”

-One should be aware that Arkansas has a Medicaid Look-Back Period.
-This is a period of 60 months (5 years) that dates back from the date of one’s Medicaid application.
-During this time frame, Medicaid checks all past asset transfers (including asset transfers by one’s spouse) to ensure no assets were sold or given away under fair market value.
-This is done so one does not simply give away assets in order to meet Medicaid’s asset limit.
-If one is found to be in violation of the look-back period, a period of Medicaid ineligibility will result.
+Arkansas has a 60-month Medicaid Look-Back Period that immediately proceeds one’s Medicaid application date.
+During this time frame, Medicaid checks all past asset transfers to ensure no assets were sold or given away under fair market value.
+This includes asset transfers made by one’s spouse.
+The look back is intended to discourage persons from gifting assets to meet Medicaid’s asset limit.
+Violating the look-back period results in a penalty period of Medicaid ineligibility.

 Qualifying When Over the Limits

-For Arkansas elderly residents (65 and over), who do not meet the eligibility requirements in the table above, there are other ways to qualify for Medicaid.
+Elderly AR residents (65 and over) who do not meet the eligibility requirements above can still qualify for Medicaid.

-2) Qualified Income Trusts (QIT’s) – QIT’s, which are also called Miller Income Trusts (MIT’s) offer a way for individuals over the Medicaid income limit to still qualify for nursing home Medicaid or a Medicaid waiver.
-This is because money deposited into a QIT is not considered income when it comes to Medicaid eligibility.
-In very simple terms, income over the Medicaid income limit is deposited into a trust, and a trustee is named, giving that individual legal control of the money.
-The QIT must be irreversible, meaning once it has been created, it cannot be changed or canceled.
-The money in the account can only be used for very specific purposes, such as paying medical expenses accrued by the Medicaid enrollee.
+2) Qualified Income Trusts (QIT’s) – Also called Miller Income Trusts (MIT’s), QITs offer a way for individuals over the Medicaid income limit to still qualify for nursing home Medicaid or a Medicaid waiver.
+For Medicaid eligibility purposes, monthly income put into an irrevocable QIT no longer counts as income.
+Irrevocable means the trust cannot be changed or cancelled.
+In very simple terms, income over the Medicaid limit is deposited into the trust in which a trustee has legal control.
+Funds can only be used for very specific purposes, such as paying medical expenses accrued by the Medicaid enrollee.

-3) Medicaid Planning – the majority of persons considering Medicaid are “over-income” or “over-asset” or both, but still cannot afford their cost of care.
-For persons in this situation, Medicaid planning exists.
-By working with a Medicaid planning professional, families can employ a variety of strategies to help them become Medicaid eligible.
+4) Medicaid Planning – the majority of persons considering Medicaid are “over-income” or “over-asset” or both, but still cannot afford their cost of care.
+For these persons, Medicaid planning exists.
+By working with a Medicaid planning professional, families can employ a variety of strategies to not only become Medicaid eligible, but also to protect their home from Medicaid’s estate recovery program.
 Read more or connect with a Medicaid planner.

 Specific Arkansas Medicaid Programs

-1. Independent Choices Program – Provides a cash allowance on a monthly basis for elderly and disabled program participants to use for personal care assistance, home modifications, assistive technologies, and personal emergency response systems.
+1) Independent Choices (IC) Program – A self-directed option for elderly and disabled program participants of AR Choices in Homecare and Medicaid Personal Care.
+A monthly cash allowance is provided to use for personal care assistance, home modifications, assistive technologies, and personal emergency response systems.

-2. AR Choices in Homecare – Intended to delay and prevent nursing home placements, supportive services for independent living are provided for seniors and physically disabled individuals.
-Attendant care services are available and can be self-directed, meaning program participants can hire the caregiver of their choosing.
+2) AR Choices in Homecare Waiver – Supportive services for independent living are provided for seniors and physically disabled individuals.
+Attendant care services are available and can be self-directed.
+This means program participants can hire the caregiver of their choosing.

-3. Living Choices Assisted Living Waiver (ALW) – While this program does not cover the cost of room and board in assisted living facilities, it does cover the cost of personal care services.
+3) Living Choices Assisted Living Waiver (ALW) – While this program does not cover the cost of room and board in assisted living facilities, it does pay for personal care services.
 Other benefits may include medication oversight, non-medical transportation, and nursing evaluations.